mdeleo10/Azure-Terraform-ER-Gateway-EastUS/README.md

 - AZURE_SUBSCRIPTION_ID

 ### Note: The Service Principal needs to have the RBAC rights over the subscription to
-- Create a Resource Group
+- Create a Resource Group if needed
 - Create A Vnet and subnet
-- Create Public IP address
-- Create NSG
-- Create a VPNGW and Local Network Gateway
+- Create a ERGW and connections

 ### Note 2: Also needed access to the existing Resource Group rg-terraform-state-001 for the following:
 - Storage Account and IAM access, for example contributor, for cloudmdterraformstate in RG rg-terraform-state-001.